gold star for USAHOF

 Playing with the New Jersey Devils until 2014, Brodeur accomplished more than any other Goalie in his era and the generation before and after.
 With the Devils, Brodeur backstopped New Jersey to five Eastern Conference Titles with his team winning the Stanley Cup three times.

 In terms of individual accomplishments, it is staggering just what he has in his trophy case.
-In addition to his Calder, Montreal's native won the Vezina Trophy four times (2003, 2004, 2007 & 2008), and he was the runner-up for this accolade three other times and was in the top ten other times.
+In addition to his Calder, Montreal's native won the Vezina Trophy four times (2003, 2004, 2007 & 2008), was the runner-up for this accolade three other times, and was in the top ten different times.
 Brodeur was a three-time First Team All-Star, four-time Second Team All-Star, and was a winner or co-winner of the William M. Jennings Award five times, which ties him for the most wins.
-On nine occasions, he led the NHL in Wins, was a five-time leader in Shutouts, and was a one-time top finisher in Goals Against Average.
+On nine occasions, he led the NHL in Wins, was a five-time leader in Shutouts, and once topped the list in Goals Against Average.

-He was an innovator in between the pipes.
-Brodeur was such an exemplary puck handler that the NHL altered the rules to where Goalies could handle the puck…A.K.A., the "Brodeur Rule."
+He was an innovator between the pipes.
+Brodeur was such an exemplary puck handler that the NHL altered the rules so that Goalies could handle the puck…A.K.A., the "Brodeur Rule."

 A ten-time All-Star Game participant, Brodeur left the game (after seven as a St. Louis Blue) as the all-time NHL leader in Games Played by a Goalie (1,266), Wins (691), Saves (28,928), Shutouts (125), and is second in Goalie Point Shares (207.0).
 Brodeur was elected to the Hockey Hall of Fame in 2018, two years after the Devils retired his no.30 to the rafters.